This is a list of recent vulnerabilities for which exploits are available.

-A remote code execution vulnerability exists in Microsoft Excel software when the software fails to properly handle objects in memory.
-An attacker who successfully exploited the vulnerability could run arbitrary code in the context of the current user.
-If the current user is logged on with administrative user rights, an attacker could take control of the affected system.
-A
+A remote code execution vulnerability exists in .NET Framework, Microsoft SharePoint, and Visual Studio when the software fails to check the source markup of XML file input.
+An attacker who successfully exploited the vulnerability could run arbitrary code in the context of the process responsible for deserialization of the XML content.

 Google Chrome Arbitrary Code Execution Vulnerability

 Policy bypass in CSP in Google Chrome allowed a remote attacker to bypass content security policy via a crafted HTML page.
 It could allow attackers to bypass the Content Security Policy (CSP) on websites, in order to steal data and execute rogue code.

 Cisco IP Cameras Cisco Discovery Protocol Remote Code Execution and Denial of Service Vulnerabilities

 Multiple vulnerabilities in the Cisco Discovery Protocol implementation for Cisco Video Surveillance 8000 Series IP Cameras could allow an unauthenticated, adjacent attacker to execute code remotely or cause a reload of an affected IP camera.
 These vulnerabilities are due to missing checks when the IP cameras process a Cisco Discovery Protocol packet.
 An attacker could exploit these vulnerabilities by sending a malicious Cisco Discovery Protocol packet to the targeted IP camera.

 This security vulnerability could potentially allow attackers with physical access to the device to compromise certain assets stored in the Cinterion modules' flash file system such as: Customer Java MIDlet byte code, TLS credentials or OTAP configuration data

 Cisco NX-OS Software Border Gateway Protocol Multicast VPN Session Denial of Service Vulnerability